Tibetan Buddhism Beliefs

 One of the most important Tibetan Buddhism beliefs is in the great Bodhisattva.
 Bodhi is Sanskrit for awakened wisdom, and sattva is a Sanskrit word that means being, or essence.

-The essential Tibetan Buddhist beliefs include practicing (meditation methods) for the sake of all sentient beings.
+The essential Tibetan Buddhist beliefs include practicing (meditation methods and prayers) for the sake of all sentient (conscious) beings.
 Developing loving kindness, compassion and wisdom is the cornerstone of this philosophy.
-It doesn't matter what specific lineage of Tibetan Buddhism is practiced; they are not sects, which imply differing views.
-All schools have the same beliefs of Buddhism.
+It doesn't matter what specific lineage of Tibetan Buddhism is practiced; they are not sects, which would imply a differing of views.
+All schools have the same basic beliefs of Buddhism.

 Lineages: The four main schools of Tibetan Buddhism are: